dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Linked lists
 Linked list disadvantages compared to array:
 * CPU cache does 2 things: cache frequently used memory & predict which memory would be used next.
 It uses simple algo - just get nearest memory.
 But in case of linked list - next element can be in completely different memory chunk
+`RandomAccess` - interface (don't confuse with concrete class `RandomAccessFile` to work with file) - that notify that out list is random access list.
+So `ArrayList` is implements it, yet `LinkedList` not implementing it, cause here you can't access 5th element, you need to iterate over whole list to get to desired position.
+So this interface is simply notify that list can be randomly accessed (all lists based on array should be randomly accessed).
 There are 3 types of linked list (all of them are linear structure represented as chain of nodes, the difference how nodes are related to each other):
 * Singly linked list:
     * each node store 2 fields: value + next node address